The Limiting Shape for Drifted Internal Diffusion Limited Aggregation is a True Heat Ball: Unfair divisible sandpile

 For every $x$, $u_k(x)$ is a bounded increasing sequence, so it converges to a value $u(x)$.

 At all finite times $k$, the relation

 holds, so that the convergence of $\nu_k$ is a consequence of that of $u_k$.
 Moreover, its limit $\nu$ is such that $\nu = \nu_0 + \mathcal{K}u$.

 Now a point $x$ is either never toppled, in which case we have $\nu_k(x) \leq 1$ for all values of $k$, or it is toppled infinitely often, but then each time a toppling occurs at point $x$, $\nu(x) \leq 1$.
-In both cases, the limit $\nu(x)$ has to verify $\nu(x) \leq 1$, which concludes the proof.
+In both cases, the limit $\nu(x)$ has to satisfy $\nu(x) \leq 1$, which concludes the proof.

 We next prove the abelian property of the unfair divisible sandpile model. \begin{lemma} Consider an initial configuration $\nu_0$, and two legal toppling schemes $S$ and $T$.
 Then the corresponding final configurations $\nu^{S}$ and $\nu^{T}$ are equal, as are the final odometer functions $u^{S}$ and $u^{T}$. \end{lemma} Proof: Let $x_k$ be the point at which the $k$-th toppling occurs in the scheme $S$.
 We will prove by induction on $k$ that $u^{T} (x_k) \geq u_k^{S}(x_k)$.
+Note that we are comparing the final version of the odometer $u^T$ to the partially toppled odometer $u^S_k$.